oleganza/bitcoin-papers/AutomaticEncryptedWalletBackups.md

     BackupKey = HMAC-SHA256(key: MasterKey, data: "Automatic Backup Key Mainnet") BackupKey = HMAC-SHA256(key: MasterKey, data: "Automatic Backup Key Testnet")

-**Wallet Identifier** is a 16-byte string used to identify a wallet backup when storing and retrieving it.
-It is not included in the backup itself and only used to reference the backup in a standard way when communicating with a storage service.

-    WalletID = HMAC-SHA256(key: BackupKey, data: "Wallet ID")[0, 16]

-**Authentication Key (AK)** is used to verify the integrity of the encrypted backup.
+**Authentication Private Key (AK)** is used to sign the encrypted backup to verify its integrity later.
 This key is computed as follows:

     AK = HMAC-SHA256(key: BackupKey, data: "Authentication Key")

+**Authentication Public Key (APub)** is used to verify the integrity of the encrypted backup.
+This key is computed as curve point multiplication on EC secp256k1 with compression (resulting in 33-byte public key):

+    APub = Compressed(AK * G(secp256k1))

+*Authentication Public Key* can be used by a backend service to prevent unauthorized replacing of the backup by anyone who knows the *Wallet Identifier*.

+**Wallet Identifier** is a Base58Check-encoded string used to identify a wallet backup when storing and retrieving it.
+It is not included in the backup itself and only used to reference the backup in a standard way when communicating with a storage service.

+It is formed like Bitcoin address, from a public key *APub*, with byte 0x49 (prefix letter "W") as a prefix.
+There is no testnet/mainnet distinction for Wallet IDs (see *Backup Key*).

+    WalletID = Base58Check(0x49 || RIPEMD-160(SHA-256(APub)))

+Example:

+    AK       = 2949c1b1e371f3c3472a018e2c26916ea70e9716b7020037de748c81eb400c8a
+    APub     = 036b89db3282ef240b53a5f9a5f6e5013bc3e42a81ac4889c388e7126f4e02a677
+    WalletID = WbeXeTPYSPwSpQPECSPdNboLW3YioW1n9e

 **Encryption Key (EK)** is a 16-byte encryption key for AES-128-CBC algorithm with PKCS7 padding.
 It is defined as follows: